Academics & Research – Academics & Instruction

 Purpose: This policy describes the basic academic organization at Eastern Washington University and prescribes the standards and procedures for modifying the academic organization.

 History: This policy supersedes the previous version dated March 23, 2016.
 It was approved by the Board of Trustees on May 21, 2021.
+A housekeeping edit was made effective June 1, 2023, to add the School of Nursing following approval by the President.

 Chapter 1 – Introduction